aryan1113/aryan1113.github.io/guides/index.md

 butterfly as a line break

 <h2> Head over to </h2>
+All [ML related notes are under this page](../guides/ml/ml-index.md), which is further divided into
 - [Fairly interesting ML stuff](../guides/ml/ml-adv.md)

+- [Paper summaries, or blog summaries](../guides/ml/paper-summary.md), trying to break down jargons into easy to read micro-notes.

 - [Basic ML stuff](../guides/ml/ml-basics.md)

+Other texts I enjoyed
 - [Guides and notes, written by Others](../guides/byothers.md)\
 Most of these have been put up on the [college discord server](https://discord.gg/b4szAeN3gq) under the channel "#data-n-stuff".\
 Compiled over the years, this is hard to keep a track of though.